Eye For Film >> Movies >> Strange Colours (2017) Film Review

 The rich colours of the earth, clay and rock come to the fore and we quickly become aware of the difference between the half-light of evening, the cooler tones of dawn and the manmade glow of the mine.
 Lodkina keeps a grip on the mood, enhanced by good use of sound design from Livia Ruzic - ambient noise and occasional mournful sustained notes (from composer Mikey Young) carrying with them the distant echo of loneliness as though from a frontiersman's campfire.
 Jones, who triumphed as a similarly tough character in Young Bodies Heal Quickly, feels as much a part of the landscape as the rocks in his mine, while Cheel impresses in a role that relies as much on what is unsaid as what is scripted.

-The plot as a whole is less like a conventional story than the plot of land on which Max's home sits, waiting for the tales of the characters to grow on it organically, each one imbued with a sense of having lost - or being on the hunt for - something, but uncertain of what that particular 'something' is and what they will do if they find it.
+The plot as a whole is less like a conventional story and more akin to the plot of land on which Max's home sits, waiting for the tales of the characters to grow on it organically, each one imbued with a sense of having lost - or being on the hunt for - something, but uncertain of what that particular 'something' is and what they will do if they find it.
 Lodkina makes you want to join them in their search.

 Strange colours is available to watch on Festival Scope's Sala Web until September 19.Reviewed on: 03 Sep 2017